cozy/cozy-stack/docs/sharing-design.md

 a confirmation is asked before doing that.

-**Note:** we will forbid the sharing of the root of the virtual file system, of the trash and trashed files/folders, and of the `Shared with me` folder.
+**Note:** we will forbid the sharing of the root of the virtual file system, of the trash and trashed files/folders, and of course the `Shared with me` folder.

 The step 3 described above, aka the replicator, will be more complicated for folders and files.
 First change, it will work on two phases: 1. what can be